 Television in Belgium

-Belgium's public television is controlled by the VRT (Vlaamse Radio- en Televisieomroeporganisatie) for Dutch-speaking regions such as Flanders and Brussels, while the RTBF (Radio Télévision Belge de la Communauté Français) controls the French-speaking regions of Wallonia and Brussels, and the BRF (Belgischer Rundfunk) controls the German community.
-Satellite channels are available in Flanders, Brussels and Wallonia from a number of operators.
+Belgium's public television is broadcast by regional entities – for Dutch-speaking regions, VRT (Vlaamse Radio- en Televisieomroeporganisatie); for French-speaking regions, RTBF (Radio Télévision Belge de la Communauté Français) and for German-speaking regions, BRF (Belgischer Rundfunk).
+Satellite channels are available from several operators in Flanders, Brussels and Wallonia.

 Postal services in Belgium

-The Belgian post office is officially called bpost, and its red and white swerve logo hangs in at least one window in every town.
-Large supermarkets like Carrefour and Delhaize often have postage points where customers can buy stamps and send packages, although not all of them are equipped to mail international packages.
+The Belgian post office is officially called Bpost.
+Although not all are equipped to mail international packages, supermarkets such as Carrefour and Delhaize often have postage points where customers can buy stamps and send packages.
 Many gas stations and convenience stores also sell stamps.